railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * OpenERP has been structured as Business Applications and its menu has been changed to match this,

-* Great Improvements as to Usability, not in the least in the Web version,
+* Major improvements in usability, especially in the Web version,

 * Simplified versus Extended view,